quadrama/DramaAnalysis/README.md

 # DramaAnalysis with R

-This package contains a number of functions that work with the QuaDramA web service.
+This package contains a number of functions to support the analyis of dramatic texts.

+## Features
+- Summary statistics about the number of words and utterances per figure
+- Statistics about word use from a dictionary per figure
+- Support for stylometric analyses by figure or text
+- Generation of a report for a dramatic text
+- Reads in preprocessed texts

 ## Download and Installation
 Please check [this page](https://github.com/quadrama/DramaAnalysis/releases).